wiggitywhitney/mcp-commit-story/README.md

 - Identify patterns and trends in development work over time
 - Keep entries truthful (anti-hallucination), useful, and minimally intrusive
 - Integrate seamlessly with Git workflows and existing dev tools

 ---

+## Error Handling
+- Hard failures (e.g., missing repo) return actionable error messages and stop execution.
+- Soft failures (e.g., missing terminal/chat history) are omitted silently unless `--debug` is set.
+- Debug mode surfaces all soft failures to stderr, but never clutters journal output.

+---

+## Summary Prioritization
+- Manual reflections (user-added) are always prioritized in all summaries (daily, weekly, monthly, yearly).
+- Summaries have a dedicated "Manual Reflections" section at the top, visually distinct from inferred content.
+- If no manual reflections exist, the section is omitted gracefully.

+---